NRP Class Action: Representing Workers Affected by the USPS National Reassessment Process

 Current Status of the Case

-We are still waiting for the Administrative Judge to issue decisions on other pending motions which will determine how the case will move forward.
 We will continue to update this website with information on the status of the case, and as always, we appreciate your patience with this legal process.

 Check for updates on the case status here.